hanzoai/ROCm/docs/how-to/rocm-for-ai/training/benchmark-docker/previous-versions/jax-maxtext-v25.5.rst

 .. _amd-maxtext-model-support-v255:

-The following models are pre-optimized for performance on AMD Instinct MI300X series accelerators.
+The following models are pre-optimized for performance on AMD Instinct MI300X Series GPUs.

 * Llama 3.3 70B